GeorgeCiesinski/custom-drupal-docs/docs/drupal-sites.md

 ## Introduction

-This document contains information that is shared between all the Humber ITS Websites built using Drupal.
-This includes information about settings, core and module updates, backing up and restoring sites, content updates, or possible bugs.
+This documents includes information about settings, core and module updates, backing up and restoring sites, content updates, or possible bugs.

 **Warning:** There are many links I have included across various sections of this documentation for further reading.
 Many of these links contain good information, but many also contain outdated information from older versions of Drupal.

 ### Stack

-Humber ITS Drupal Sites use the LAMP stack:
+One stack that works well with Drupal is the LAMP stack:

 * Linux OS
 * Apache Server